WVXU

-WVXU (91.7 FM) is a non-commercial, listener-supported public radio station in Cincinnati, Ohio, airing a news, talk and information format.
-It is a member station of National Public Radio (NPR) and is owned by Cincinnati Public Radio (CPRI).
-The studios and offices are in the Crosley Telecommunications Center on Dana Avenue, off Interstate 71 in Cincinnati.
+WVXU (91.7 FM) is a non-commercial radio station licensed to Cincinnati, Ohio, United States, serving the Cincinnati metropolitan area.
+Owned by Cincinnati Public Radio (CPRI), it is a member of NPR and features a news, talk and information format.
+The studios and offices are located in the Cincinnati Public Radio building on Dana Avenue in the Evanston neighborhood.

-WVXU has an effective radiated power (ERP) of 18,500 watts.
 The transmitter is on Symmes Street in Cincinnati, also near Interstate 71.
 WVXU's programming is simulcast on 88.5 WMUB in Oxford.
-CPRI also operates classical music station WGUC 90.9 FM in Cincinnati.
-WVXU and WMUB hold period on-air fundraisers and seek donations on the website.